 Backflow Preventer Repair Services in Seattle, WA

 Part of practicing fire safety means protecting the integrity and accessibility of your water supply.
 Without a backflow preventer in place, businesses can inadvertently contaminate their municipality’s water supply.
-Not only are backflow preventers necessary for protecting against water contamination, but their routine inspection and repair is mandated by the National Fire Protection Association (NFPA).
+Not only are backflow preventers necessary for protection against water contamination, but their routine inspection and repair are mandated by the National Fire Protection Association.

 Performance Systems Integration provides the expert backflow preventer repair services you need to remain in compliance with NFPA guidelines.

 Contact our team today to find out more about backflow preventer requirements and repair services for your Seattle business.

 What Is Backflow & Why Is Backflow Prevention Necessary?

 Backflow occurs when the flow of liquid or gas is reversed, causing contaminated water to flow backward into your municipality’s water supply.
 A backflow preventer is a device installed in your piping system to prevent this from taking place.
 The preventer is equipped with a series of valves and air inlets to keep pressurized water from flowing back into the public water supply and contaminating drinking water.

 These systems are required by the NFPA and are especially important in the following circumstances:

 - Necessary clearance/space to install air gap is insufficient

 - Pressurized operation prevents use of an air gap